Home » Dusk Restaurant Mount Faber Review

 Dusk restaurant

-What drink should I order at Dusk restaurant and bar?
+What Drink Should I order at Dusk Restaurant and Bar?

 The music was a lounge-type vibe; it felt cool and fit with the setting and ambience of the restaurant.
 The customers ranged from young romantic couples to large parties enjoying Christmas cheer.
 A DJ would be excellent here, seeing you through the early morning dancing away.

 Firstly, the vibe called for an appetite opener, a cocktail; I chose a Nitro-Frost Caviar Martini; if you’ve ever seen a nitro machine, it’s pretty impressive and makes everything stick to the bottom of the glass but super thrilling.
-While the cocktail was a little too sweet, I enjoyed the first sips!
-Mats had a refreshing watermelon and mint mocktail, as he was interested to see what mocktails they offered.

 Dusk restaurant view